 The second is the mechanistic conception of participation in which the individual is described as if he were prompted to participate directly by forces beyond or inside him--or by statuses which characterize him.
 The failure here is not specifying the mechanisms which mediate between the individual and such "influences," whether they be the state or one's self-esteem.
-Research must look to processes in the middle ground of every day life--family, friends, contacts, neighborhood, organizations-which transform the macro forces of society and the internal forces of the individual into constraints on or incentives for participation.
+Research must look to processes in the middle ground of every day life--family, friends, contacts, neighborhood, organizations--which transform the macro forces of society and the internal forces of the individual into constraints on or incentives for participation.

 We turn now to a selective review of literature which directly addresses participation in community organizations.
-Each work to be examined meets some of the guidelines discussed above.
+6 Each work to be examined meets some of the guidelines discussed above.
 None adheres to all of them.
 That task awaits further researchers.

 VI.
-PARTICIPATION AND THE PERSONAL AND STATUS CHARACTERISTICS OF INDIVIDUALS organizations."
+PARTICIPATION AND THE PERSONAL AND STATUS CHARACTERISTICS OF INDIVIDUALS were very active, somewhat active, or non-active in "assertive community organizations."